ckelling/SODA_501/src/README.md

 * records the furthest distance traveled, in km
 * for all users, it records the largest travel and the sum of all distances traveled
 * records the indice of the college town
+* also creates image comparing the relative frequency of trip progress vs the total number of locations vs the college town